What Is a Construction Contract?

 What to Avoid When Writing Construction Contracts

-Here are three common mistakes to learn from and avoid in your construction contracts:
+Here are three common mistakes to learn from and avoid in your construction contracts.

 Not Being Specific

 With this in mind, construction contracts should remain clear and unclouded by unnecessary details.
 Find a balance between anticipating everything that should be included and editing down information that dilutes the key points.
+Our construction management templates are a great place to start creating your construction project documentation.

 Not Establishing Communication